math4origami/webcatalog-helper/README.md

 ## Disclaimer

 This extension is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-I am not responsible for any data loss this extension may cause.
+We are not responsible for any data loss this extension may cause.